HVAC questions and answers – Tips and knowledge (2026 Guide)

 How can I improve my HVAC system’s efficiency?

-- Replace air filters regularly: Clogged filters restrict airflow, forcing the system to work harder.
-Replace filters every 1-3 months, depending on usage.
+Replace air filters regularly: Dirty filters block airflow, making your system work harder.
+Replace every 1–3 months, or more often in homes with pets.

-- Seal ducts: Leaky ductwork can lose up to 30% of heated or cooled air, reducing system efficiency.
+Seal and insulate ducts: Leaky ducts can waste up to 30% of heated or cooled air.
+Proper sealing and insulation improve airflow and efficiency.

 What size HVAC system do I need?